lajohnston/smslib/README.md

     patterns.load myPatterns, myPatternsSize
 ```

-Each module is decoupled from the others and can be imported individually. `smslib.asm` is just a file that just pulls in all the modules for convenience.
+Each module is decoupled from the others and can be imported individually. `smslib.asm` is just a file that pulls in all the modules for convenience.

 ## Examples